 There are 7 days to a week and that’s about as simple and regular as it gets.
 A year is 365 days, which is the time it takes the earth to go around the sun – to be more precise it actually takes 365 days, 5 hr, 48 min, and 45.5 sec on average to go round.

-As this too still leaves a little bit of error we have to skip leap years every century or so.
 This results in the rule that every year divisible by 4 is a leap year except that century years, e.g. 2100, are not leap years - unless they are divisible by 400.
+Giving the algorithm:

 So even the unit of one year isn't fixed but in general use if you say that something will take a year then you mean 365 days.